wp-plugins/silence-is-golden-guard/trunk/readme.txt

 1) .htaccess file.
 If it has not Options -Index line, plugins makes backup copy and adds Options -Indexes line into .htaccess file in the WordPress root directory.
-2) In case .htaccess doesn't work on your site, plugin checks if index.php file exists in the every directory.
-If index.php file doesn't exist, plugin creates the empty one with comments line only 'Silence is golden'.
+2) In case .htaccess doesn't work on your site, plugin checks if empty index.php file exists in the every directory.
+If index.php file doesn't exist, plugin creates one with comments line only 'Silence is golden' exactly as WordPress does.
-This check and fix is useful as many plugin author do not put index.php files into their plugin directories.
+This check and fix are useful as many plugin author do not put index.php files into their plugin directories.
 To read more about 'Silence is Golden Guard' visit this link http://www.shinephp.com/silence-is-golden-guard-wordpress-plugin

 == Installation ==